zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 ### Padding

-Now let's say I want to have some padding between the text and the border.
+Let's take [this code](http://jsfiddle.net/flatiron_precollege/hwk5yz4t/).
+I want to have some padding between the text and the border.
 The border surrounds the element, which in this case is the text `Flatiron //`, so we'd need to set some padding!
-In [this example](http://jsfiddle.net/flatiron_precollege/hwk5yz4t/), we set `margin: 20px;` which separates 20px from the top, right, left, and bottom of the div.
+In this example, we set `margin: 20px;` which separates 20px from the top, right, left, and bottom of the div.

 ### Additional Resources